 Rather than asking individuals to pay all their taxes at one time, the U.S. has a pay-as-you-go tax system.
 This means that anyone earning income must pay taxes throughout the year.
-When you start a new job, you fill out a Form W-4 that tells your employer how much of your income should come out of each paycheck for federal income tax.
+When you start a new job, you fill out a Form W-4 that tells your employer how much income should come out of each paycheck for federal income tax.

 What is an allowance?

 An allowance reduces the amount of money that is held out of your paycheck for income taxes.
 For example, you are entitled to one allowance for yourself and one for a spouse if you have one.
 The more allowances you claim, the more money you will take home.
 Fewer allowances mean less take-home pay.

 How many allowances should I take?

-When you fill out the Personal Allowances Worksheet on your W-4, you’ll enter a number for each allowance you are eligible to take on Lines A-G.
+When you fill out the Personal Allowances Worksheet on your W-4, you enter a number for each allowance you are eligible to take on Lines A-G.

 A – An allowance for yourself

 B – Additional allowances depending on your family situation and employment

 D – Allowances for your dependents.